spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/persistence-acl-feature-walkthrough/rules-and-scopes/inherited-scope.md

 | 7 | null | 2 | `Orm\Zed\Product\Persistence\SpyProductAbstractStore` | 1  | 2 |
 | 8 | 2 | 2 | `Orm\Zed\Store\Persistence\SpyStore` | 1  | 1 |

-Note that rules with IDs 1, 2, 3 and 4 refer to one role (`fk_acl_role`: 1), and 5, 6, 7 and 8 to another (` fk_acl_role`: 2).
-When a user has both roles and performs Update on a Product, the Persistence ACL engine will do the following:
+Rules with IDs 1, 2, 3 and 4 refer to one role (fk_acl_role: 1), and rules with IDs 5, 6, 7 and 8 to another (fk_acl_role: 2).
+When a user has both roles and performs Update on a Product, the Persistence ACL engine will perform the following:
-- it will only find role #1 (because it has a rule that allows to update a product)
+- it will only find role #1 (since it has a rule for updating a product)
-- the role #2 will not be taken into consideration at all as this role doesn't allow to update products.
+- the role #2 will not be considered at all since it does not allow products to be updated.
-  The context of a rule is limited by the role to which it is bound.
+  The context of a rule is determined by the role to which it is attached.
-  That is why a user with such set of roles and rules will be able to
+  Because of this, a user with such a set of roles and rules will be able to:
-- Perform CRUD actions for products in the DE store
+- perform CRUD actions for products in the DE store.
-- Read only for products in the US store
+- have read-only permissions for products in the US store.